 These findings published in the journal Orthopedics observed 357 high school adolescents (62% males) who were on average 15 years old and were involved in sports from September 2013 to December 2016.
-The researchers looked at data related to athletes to sustained concussions during this period and compared these to historical data on concussions among young athletes.
+The researchers compared data on athletes’ sustained concussions during this period to historical data on concussions among young athletes.

 What the Study Found

 The Henry Ford Hospital in Michigan research team found that 33% of participants had concussions while 14% experienced amnesia.
 Athletes who had one concussion during the study period needed over 30 days to recover before they resumed their sport.
 For those who experienced recurrent concussions, the recovery period was even longer.

 The most common sport that resulted in concussions was, not surprisingly, football, at 27.7%.
 Also, 33.1% of these athletes had prior concussions.
 Researchers noted that athletes with such a history of concussions recorded slower visual-motor speed and reaction time than those with concussions for the first time.